To develop your dog!

 When your dog becomes good at responding to cues, you can ask him to sit-stay, down-stay, or go to bed, instead of ignoring him.
 This way you show your dog what he can do instead of wanting your attention.
 Here too, don’t forget to reward him with pets when he is calm.

-Expose your dog to new experiences, places and people so he can get confident and understand that not everyone wants to hurt you.
+Expose your dog to new experiences, places, and people so he can get confident and understand that not everyone wants to hurt you.

 My Dog Steals and Guards Items

-Your dog could guard a facial tissue, shoes or any other item he wants to own.
+Your dog could guard a facial tissue, shoes, or any other item he wants to own.
 If your dog hasn’t learned to share, he may have a hard time letting anyone near his possessions.
 A dog can guard or steal an object for several reasons:

 A) A dog that steals items, like your phone or your shoe, and runs away wants to tell you that he wants your attention

 If you run after your dog, you are giving him what he wants.
-This reinforces the behaviour and he will be more likely to try to reproduce the same situation to get your attention.
+This reinforces the behavior and he will be more likely to try to reproduce the same situation to get your attention.
 Also, this indicates that he lacks physical and mental activity.

 B) A dog runs away with an item and tries to swallow it as quickly as possible